conradoqg/cryptocoinwatch/HELP.md

 - `Change: U$<change> (<changePct>%)`
 - `Profit/Loss: U$<currentValue> - U$<amountPaid> = U$<profit> (<profitLoss>%)`:

-Change modes by left-clicking it.
+Change modes by left-clicking it (on Windows) or by setting that in the context-menu (MacOs).

 _Double-click opens cryptocompare or the web-site designated in the settings._